 Recruit global talent

-- 25 top researchers were recruited to Canada as part of the Canada Excellence Research Chairs.
-This is a diverse group of researchers who will bring new ideas to the Canadian research landscape.
-Watch this video to see why these world-renown researchers chose to work in Canada.
+- Twenty-five top researchers were recruited to Canada through the Canada 150 Research Chairs program, and nine through the Canada Excellence Research Chairs program.
+This diverse group of researchers will bring new ideas to the Canadian research landscape.
+Watch this video to see why some of these world-renowned researchers chose to work in Canada.

 Build partnerships with indigenous peoples